-At Christ Church Primary School history is brought to life and taught through our ‘learning journey’ curriculum.
-Our quality texts enable pupils to connect both emotionally and intellectually with the past and ignite curiosity to know more about British and world history.
+At Christ Church Primary School our history curriculum enables pupils to connect both emotionally and intellectually with the past and ignite curiosity to know more about British and world history.

 It is our aim that history lessons help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 We aim to enable children to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 Through the teaching of history we endeavour to teach children to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.